QiuhuaL/Udacity-DRL-ContinousControl/REPORT.md

 ### Distributed Training

-For this project, two separate versions of the Unity environment was provided by Udacity:
+For this project, two separate versions of the Unity environment were provided by Udacity:
 - The first version contains a single agent.
 - The second version contains 20 identical agents, each with its own copy of the environment.